easabbir/reservation/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites
 Git: Ensure that Git is installed on your local machine.
-You can download and install Git from the (official website.)[https://git-scm.com/downloads] To verify if Git is installed, open your command line or terminal and run the following command :
+You can download and install Git from the [official website.](https://git-scm.com/downloads) To verify if Git is installed, open your command line or terminal and run the following command :
 ```bash
   git --version
 ```

 Node.js and npm (or Yarn): Node.js is required to execute JavaScript code and npm (Node Package Manager) or Yarn is used for managing project dependencies.
-You can download and install Node.js from the (official website)[https://nodejs.org/en/download] To verify if Node.js and npm are installed, run the following commands:
+You can download and install Node.js from the [official website.](https://nodejs.org/en/download) To verify if Node.js and npm are installed, run the following commands:
 ```bash
   node --version
 ```